Alan Martin (writer)

-Alan C. Martin (born 4 August 1966) is a British comics writer best known as author of the comic strip Tank Girl.
+Alan Charles Martin (born 4 August 1966) is a British comics writer best known as author of the comic strip Tank Girl.

 Hewlett and Martin

 Martin first met Tank Girl co-creator Jamie Hewlett in 1986 when they were studying at the West Sussex College of Design in Worthing.
 With fellow student Philip Bond they began collaborating on a comic/fanzine called Atomtan.

 The Tank Girl series first appeared in the debut issue of Deadline (1988), a UK magazine intended as a forum for new comic talent, or as its publishers Brett Ewins and Tom Astor put it, "a forum for the wild, wacky and hitherto unpublishable," and it continued until the end of the magazine in 1995.

 Tank Girl film

 In 1995, the comic was also adapted into a critically and financially unsuccessful film.
 The film featured Lori Petty as Tank Girl and Naomi Watts as Jet Girl.

 Martin and Hewlett spoke poorly of the experience, with Martin calling it "a bit of a sore point" for them.
-After Deadline folded, Martin and Hewlett attempted to create another strip together called The 16s, which he described as a across between Tank Girl and Peanuts.
+After Deadline folded, Martin and Hewlett attempted to create another strip together called The 16s, which he described as a cross between Tank Girl and Peanuts.
 The strip was not published, and marked the end of their partnership.